wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

 LOGINCOMMANDS
 -------------

-One the network is connected at the socket level, the login process requires three steps.
-If one of this step is omitted, the connection is reseted by the cti server.
+Once the network is connected at the socket level, the login process requires three steps.
+If one of these steps is omitted, the connection is reseted by the cti server.

-* login_id, the username is sent as a login to the cti server, cti server answers giving a sessionid
+* login_id, the username is sent as a login to the cti server, cti server answers by giving a sessionid
-* login_pass, the password combined with the sessionid is sent to the cti server, cti servers answers giving a capaid
+* login_pass, the password combined with the sessionid is sent to the cti server, cti server answers by giving a capaid
-* login_capas, the capaid is returned to the server with the phone state, cti servers answers a list of info relevevant to the user
+* login_capas, the capaid is returned to the server with the phone state, cti server answers with a list of info relevevant to the user

 .. code-block:: javascript